cpp-best-practices/cmake_template/README.md

  * a basic CLI example
  * examples for fuzz, unit, and constexpr testing
- * large github action testing matrix
+ * large GitHub action testing matrix

 It requires